South Campus Rail Trail

 The property and trail marked on the map below are to be used for outdoor recreational purposes only.
 Approved recreational activities include walking, jogging, and bicycling.
 To help preserve the natural habitat of the South Campus Rail Trail, the following activities are prohibited: hunting, fishing, camping, littering, disturbing wildlife, harming plants, ATVs, unauthorized vehicles, horseback riding, and collecting or digging for artifacts.
 Dogs must be leashed on the South Campus Rail Trail; please pick up after your dog.
 Please be respectful to other visitors and help preserve the natural habitat of the South Campus Rail Trail and surrounding areas.
 Safety cannot be guaranteed and hazards are inevitable elements in a natural environment.
 All visitors entering this property enter at their own risk, assume the risk of injury and are responsible for their own safety.
 The University of Mississippi does not maintain the single track bike trail network and is not responsible to visitors for any injury or property damage occurring on the South Campus Rail Trail or any other portion of property adjacent to the South Campus Rail Trail.
 Recommendations for a safe recreation experience include carrying a cell phone (service is not guaranteed however), stay with a friend or group, do not trespass on surrounding property, and be a good neighbor and watch out for others.

 If you have a question about recreating or hosting a recreational event on the South Campus Rail Trail, please email firstname.lastname@example.org.
-You may also complete the special event registration form (click here).
+If you would like to host an event at the trail, click here to complete the special event registration form.
 Informational signs and mile markers are located at the trail (mile markers are every .5 mile and are located on the right side of the trail facing the direction you are running).
 Please note that the mile markers were placed using a measuring wheel, so if you’re using a GPS app, please note that the distance on your device may be slightly off due to the approximate nature of satellite positioning.
-If you would like to bike the trail, Ole Miss Outdoors offers mountain bike rentals (click here).
+If you would like to bike the trail, Ole Miss Outdoors offers Fuji mountain bike rentals (click here).
 Campus Recreation is not responsible for trash pickup or maintenance of trail (clearing brush, clearing limbs/felled trees, repairing bridges, washouts, etc.).
 The local bike club will still maintain the single track bike trails that connect to the main rail-bed trail.
 In the spring of 2017, a grant from Blue Cross Blue Shield of Mississippi Foundation provided two fitness stations along the trail, located at mile markers zero and 1.5.
 Please watch the video below for an overview of this equipment.
 Exercises that can be completed on this equipment include pull-ups, dips, inverse rows, knee tucks, box jumps, step-ups, and more.